Id-Dark-Dragon/Disappearing_Text_Tkinter_App/README.md

-# Project Title
+# The Most Dangerous Writing App

-**The Most Dangerous Writing App** is a simple desktop application built using *CostumeTkinter* in Python.
+a simple (*and not original*) desktop application built using *CostumeTkinter* in Python.

 This app provides a unique writing experience where you need to keep typing to prevent the text from disappearing.
 If you stop typing, the text will be removed after a countdown.